ankane/strong_migrations/README.md

 end
 ```

-A few changes are safe in Postgres:
+A few changes don’t require a table rewrite in Postgres:

 - Changing between `varchar` and `text` columns
 - Increasing the precision of a `decimal` or `numeric` column